machinezone/research/networking-solutions-for-kubernetes/index.rst

 Our current choice is flannel with ``host-gw``.
 It doesn't have many dependencies (e.g. no AWS or new Linux version required), it's easy to set up compared to IPvlan, and it has sufficient performance characteristics.
 IPvlan is our backup solution.
 If at some point flannel adds IPvlan support, we'll switch to it.

-Even though ``aws-vpc`` performed slightly better than ``host-gw``, it's 50 machine limitation and the fact that it's hardwired to Amazon's AWS are a dealbreaker for us.
+Even though ``aws-vpc`` performed slightly better than ``host-gw``, its 50 machine limitation and the fact that it's hardwired to Amazon's AWS are a dealbreaker for us.

 50,000 RPS, 350 B